P-1B A Member of an Internationally Recognized Entertainment Group

 Special Provisions for Certain Entertainment Groups

-Alien circus performers and essential circus personnel are exempt from the one year group membership requirement and the internationally recognized requirement provided they are coming to join a circus that has been recognized nationally as outstanding for a sustained and substantial period of time.
+Noncitizen circus performers and essential circus personnel are exempt the one year requirement and the internationally recognized requirement.
+The noncitizen or noncitizens must be coming to join a nationally recognized circus.

-Your U.S. employer, U.S. agent, U.S. sponsoring organization, or foreign employer through a U.S. agent must submit:
+Your U.S. employer, United States sponsoring organization, United States agent, or foreign employer through a United States agent must submit:

-- Form I-129, Petition for a Non-Immigrant Worker accompanied by the appropriate fee and supporting documentation.
+- Form I-129, Petition for Nonimmigrant Worker accompanied by the appropriate fee and supporting documentation.

-Please note that a petitioner who will be filing as an agent for multiple employers, must establish that they are duly authorized to act as an agent for all of your employers.
-The conditions can be found in the memorandum, Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications.
-(PDF, 889.64 KB)
+Please note that the if petitioner will be filing as an agent for multiple employers, they must establish that they are duly authorized to act as an agent for all of your employers.
+The conditions can be found in the memorandum, Requirements for Agents and Sponsors Filing as Petitioners for the O and P Visa Classifications (PDF, 790.07 KB).

-- A consultation from an appropriate labor organization regarding the nature of the work to be done or a statement proving that the group has been established and performing regularly for a period of at least one year (If no appropriate labor organization exists, the petition is adjudicated based on the evidence of record).
+- A consultation from an appropriate labor organization regarding the nature of the work to be done or a statement proving that the group has been established and performing regularly for a period of at least one year (If no appropriate labor organization exists, this requirement is excused)

 Form I-129 must include the following documents: